bobbygondola/Sprint-Challenge--Advanced-CSS/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. What is the difference between an adaptive website and a fully responsive website?
+--------------An adaptive website loads all possible layouts while a responsive website loads

 2. Describe what it means to be mobile first vs desktop first.